nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

 ## 📄 Docs | 2025-05-06 | Update scripts and documentation

-- Updated CHANGELOG.md with recent changes
+    - Modified shared/CHANGELOG.md to include recent changes
-- Moved git_history.md to data folder for better organization
+    - Moved shared/scripts/git_history.md to shared/scripts/data/git_history.md for better file organization
-- Modified generate_changelog.py and git_commit_message_generator.py scripts for improved functionality

-These changes are part of our ongoing efforts to keep our documentation and scripts up-to-date and well-organized.
+    - Updated shared/scripts/generate_changelog.py to improve functionality
+    - Enhanced shared/scripts/git_commit_message_generator.py for more expressive commit messages

+    This commit improves the documentation and script functionality, making it easier for the team to track changes and generate expressive commit messages.

 ## 🗃️ DB | 2024-05-05 | Major project restructuring and cleanup